 India is now a welfare State.
 The police, as an agent of the State, is responsible for maintaining public order.
 The role of the police has been streamlined in the area of protection of person and property of the people by giving it the power to detect and investigate crime and apprehend criminals by making an arrest.
 However, it is important to mention that the Act of 1861 continues to be in place.

 The lack of answerability of the police finds its roots in the judgments of the Apex Court.
 In earlier jurisprudence established by the courts in India in cases like Vidyawati and Kasturi Lal, the police were seen as an extension of State and granted sovereign immunity.
 The doctrine of sovereign immunity frees the police of all liability towards civilians for anything that is committed in pursuance of a sovereign function, and maintenance of law and order is a ‘sovereign function’.

-The police still cannot be punished or prosecuted without permissions of senior authority by virtue of Sec 197 of Cr.P.C. and Sec 19 of Anti-Corruption Act.
-Although the concept of sovereign immunity has been taken down since Rudal Shah’s case, this has lead to a lack of responsibility-bearing in the system.
+The police still cannot be punished or prosecuted without the permissions of senior authority by virtue of Sec 197 of Cr.P.C. and Sec 19 of the Anti-Corruption Act.
+Although the concept of sovereign immunity has been taken down since Rudal Shah’s case, this has led to a lack of responsibility-bearing in the system.

 Why is this Problematic?

 The police are not authorised to employ force by the law.
 They are not allowed to extract confessions by beating, nor are they allowed to serve swift justice to the accused.
 The only job of the police is to really assist the State in maintaining public order and assist the court in carrying out investigation in criminal cases.
 Nothing more, nothing less.